Rainier-PS/Invitation-Template/docs/USAGE_GUIDE.md

 4. Click **Share → Embed → Standard** and copy the iframe URL.
 5. Paste it into your `event.json` under the `rsvp.url` field.

-> For detailed setup, see [Tally Form Structure](https://github.com/Rainier-PS/Invitation-Template/blob/main/docs/TALLY_FORM_STRUCTURE.md)
+> For detailed setup, see [RSVP Form Structure](https://github.com/Rainier-PS/Invitation-Template/blob/main/docs/RSVP_FORM_STRUCTURE.md)

 ---